Crossroads city of Gilman moving forward

 • Beginning in 2017 South Main was rebuilt with major drainage upgrades and new water mains.
 The same then happened on North Thomas and East Second in 2019.
 This year there will be work on East Third and North Maple.
 A second layer of asphalt will be put down in the spring along with final grading, grass seed and 30 new trees.

-The mayor says Piggush Engineering, a Kankakee firm, has done great work on Gilman’s projects.
+The mayor said Piggush Engineering, a Kankakee firm, has done great work on Gilman’s projects.

 The outdoor recreation needs of city residents are served by Mann Park, which has a playground, a pond for fishing and a ball diamond.